 Go to main content

-If you are a foreign citizen and want to start a company in Sweden, different rules apply depending on whether you are a citizen of another EU/EEA country or a citizen of a country outside the EU/EEA.
+If you are a foreign citizen and want to start a business in Sweden, different rules apply, depending on whether you are a citizen of another EU/EEA country or not.
+There are also different rules depending on whether the business is to be run locally in Sweden or from abroad.

-The Swedish Migration Agency
+Read more at the Swedish Migration Agency

 Coordination numbers at the Swedish Tax Agency